Database Administrator - Gauteng Johannesburg Region - IT-Online

 About The Employer:

-Insurer that provides affordable voluntary cover against special risks such as civil commotion, public disorder, strikes, riots and terrorism to any individual, business, government or any corporate enity with assests within South Africa with a dual mandate being a legislative mandate that directs our day-to-day business operations, and a broader strategic mandate.
+An insurer in South Africa that provides affordable voluntary cover against special risks such as civil commotion, public disorder, strikes, riots and terrorism to any individual, business, government, or corporate entity that has assets in South Africa.